sudheerapte/popcornserver/doc/commands.rst

   | ``CURRENT`` *path-expression*
   | ``NONCURRENT`` *path-expression*

-.. sidebar:: WITH block patterns
+.. sidebar:: FORALL block patterns

   The mechanism used to match patterns solves equations between symbolic expressions.
 This process is called *unification* in computer science.

-  Popcorn's ``WITH`` blocks match your patterns against the UX model to generate a list of *substitutions*.
-Each substitution is used to produce a block of UXML commands.
+  Popcorn's ``FORALL`` blocks match your patterns against the UX model to generate a list of *substitutions*.
+Each substitution is used to produce a block of PSL commands.

-  The ``WITH`` patterns must match word-for-word against paths in the UX model.
+  The ``FORALL`` patterns must match word-for-word against paths in the UX model.
 This kind of unification is called first-order, syntactic unification.